 This chart shows the average number of business days required to obtain Full Approval of new IRB applications undergoing Minimal Risk review for the most recent four reporting periods as well as the baseline.
 The vertical bars show the range of turn-around times.

-FIGURE 12.
-Time Taken by Researchers to Respond to Minimal Risk IRB Review
+FIGURE 9.
+Turn-Around Time for Researchers to Respond to Review Letters from Minimal Risk IRB Review